Observatory-Sciences/aravis-detector/docs/user/tutorials/build.md

 # Build

-This software is a plugin extension to Odin data and requires that you install and build both Odin-data and Odin-control to be able to fully utilize this project.
+This software is a plugin extension to Odin data and requires that you install and build both Odin-data and Odin-control to be able to utilize this project.
 This page will provide instructions for installing these as well as the Aravis library.

 :::{note}
 This tutorial has been written for Ubuntu 22.4 Jellyfish.
 Compatibility with other Linux systems isn't guaranteed.